The judge for February 2026 is Melanie Lewert

 vision was captured.

-The judge for May 2025 is Jan Lightfoot
+The judge for August 2026 is Jan Lightfoot

 Bio: My love of photography began in the fourth grade with my Brownie camera during a field trip to a